All Episodes

 It doesn't necessarily have to be that way, Sean.

-In fact, I think after a few weeks and and seeing people come together and hopefully Paul will get there soon, and I think he will.
+In fact, I think after a few weeks and seeing people come together, and hopefully Paul will get there soon, I think he will, I think it actually can make him look stronger.

-And so um this is different.
+And so this is different.

-I mean, this isn't and that's okay, because you know what?
+I mean, this isn't, and that's okay, because you know what?

 A lot of smart people every four years come around.

-And the question I have for everyone is well, how have we been doing lately?
+And the question I have for everyone is, well, how have we been doing lately?

 Not very good.